Rloveland/254-Browser/README.md

 # 254-Calculator
-By Reeder Loveland and Nathan Tran<br>
+By Reeder Loveland, Nathan Tran and Richard Vu<br>
 A calculator for the equations of lines and circles on Linux using QT Creator.

 This Calculator can give you:<br>